larsmaxfield/maplibre-xy/README.md

 # maplibre-xy

-Utilities for <a href=https://github.com/maplibre/maplibre-gl-js>maplibre-gl-js</a> to improve flat single-copy maps, 'simple' maps, and non-maps like high-resolution image tilesets.
+Utilities for <a href=https://github.com/maplibre/maplibre-gl-js>maplibre-gl-js</a> to improve flat single-copy maps and non-maps like high-resolution image tilesets.

 <p align="center">
     <a href="https://larsmaxfield.com/maplibre-xy/examples/underzoom/">